sauravyash/COMP1531Project/assumption.md

 ### Channel Invite
 - Channel ID must be valid
 - User ID must be valid
+- Token be from a member of the channel.
 - User ID not in the channel
-- Token needs to be unique and valid (Token can only be used once)
+- Token needs to be unique and valid.
 - Only Channel member can invite
-- One invite per member
+- Cannot join private if not authorised.

 ### Channel details
 - Channel ID is valid and unique
-- Token ID is valid and unique
+- Token ID needs to come from a channel member.
-- Keep track on the number of members

 ### Channel messages
 - Channel ID needs to be valid
 - Keep track on the latest 50 messages
 - Valid User ID
+- As the messages componenent hasn't been implemented in iteration 1, Channel_messages will return a empty dictionary.

 ### Channel_leave
-- Channel member minus
+- There is one less member in members list.
 -  Valid User ID
 - Channel ID needs to be valid
+- Must come from a channel member.

 ### Channel_join
-- Channel member add 1
+- There is one more member in members list.
 - Valid User ID
 - Channel ID needs to be valid
+- Cannot join private if not authorised.

 ### Channel_addowner
 - Valid User ID
 - Channel ID needs to be valid
 - Must from Owner ID
-- Channel can have one owner
+- Must be a channel member.

 ### Channel_removeowner
-- Must from Owner ID
+- Must come from Owner ID
-- RNG u_ID becomes owner
+- The removing user must be owner.
+- Must be on the same channel.

 ## Channels Assumptions